gmile/gmile.github.io/_posts/2014-02-22-simple-google-auth.md

 ## The legend

 A friend of mine owns a neat collection of playlists on YouTube.
-I want to create a tiny web app which, with a permission from him, would access those playlists and, maybe some data on his YouTube account.
+I want to create a tiny web app which, with a permission from him, would access those playlists and, maybe some other data on his YouTube account.

 I am not going to walk through the process of making a complete web app here, but instead focus on the authorization part, including making a first API call.